paulrudy/alfred-goodlinks-actions/README.md

 Afterwards, adding a URL or invoking a search will rebuild the cache with updated data from GoodLinks.

-By default, the workflow caches GoodLinks data for 3600 seconds (1 hour), using a combination of Alfred's built-in script-filter cacheing and a cache file.
-The caches are rebuilt any time a URL is added via this workflow, or when initiating a search on an expired cache.
+By default, the workflow caches GoodLinks data for 3600 seconds (1 hour).
+Caches are rebuilt any time a URL is added via the workflow, or when initiating a search on an expired cache.

 ## Configuration